yas3in/health-agent/README.md

 ## Usage

 Once the container is running, access the service according to the configuration in your `docker-compose.yml` (for example, `http://localhost:8000` if defined).
-Adjust environment variables in `.env` or `docker-compose.yml` as needed.
+Adjust environment variables in `.env.dev` or `docker-compose.yml` as needed.
 You may refer to `.env.example` for reference.

 ---